aviatesk/EscapeAnalysis.jl/README.md

 aliased arguments and SSA statements.
 The alias set manages values that can be aliased to each other and allows new escape information imposed on any of such aliased values to be shared between them.

+Lastly, this scheme of alias/field analysis can also be generalized to analyze array operations.
+`EscapeAnalysis` currently reasons about escapes imposed on array elements using an imprecise version of the field analysis described above, where `AliasEscapes` doesn't try to track precise array index but rather simply records all possible values that can be aliased any elements of the array.

 ### [Exception Handling](@id EA-Exception-Handling)